-On this day in 1974, Benji, a film about a stray dog who helps rescue several kidnapped children, opens in theaters; it will go on to become a family classic.
+On October 17, 1974, Benji, a film about a stray dog who helps rescue several kidnapped children, opens in theaters; it will go on to become a family classic.
 Written and directed by Joe Camp, Benji starred a mutt named Higgins, who had been rescued as a puppy from a California animal shelter and went on to appear in the 1960s TV series Petticoat Junction and the 1971 movie Mooch Goes to Hollywood, with Zsa Zsa Gabor.
 Benji was a commercial hit and spawned a series of TV movies as well as the follow-up features For the Love of Benji (1977), Oh Heavenly Dog (1980) and Benji the Hunted (1987), all starring Higgins’ daughter Benjean.
 Another movie, Benji: Off the Leash! was released in 2004 and featured another pooch that Joe Camp had found at an animal shelter.

 Dogs have long had a starring role in Hollywood.
 Starting in the 1920s, the German Shepherd Rin Tin Tin, who was rescued from a dog kennel in France during World War I, appeared in a number of successful films for Warner Brothers and reportedly saved the studio from bankruptcy.
 Perhaps the most famous canine character in entertainment history is Lassie.
 The loyal collie originated in a 1938 short story by Eric Knight, about a boy whose faithful companion is sold after his family falls on hard times, and was also featured in a 1940 novel set in Great Britain titled Lassie Come-Home.
 The novel was adapted into a 1943 movie of the same name, starring Elizabeth Taylor and Roddy MacDowell.
 Several more Lassie films and a Lassie radio show followed in the 1940s.
 From 1954 to 1973, CBS aired an Emmy-winning TV series called Lassie and set in America.
 More Lassie movies followed, including 2005’s Lassie, starring Peter O’Toole and Samantha Morton.